Practical-Haemostasis.com

 1. The High Dose Thrombin Time [HiTT].

 The HiTT is a modified Thrombin Time that uses a higher concentration of Thrombin to assay UFH at the doses employed during cardio-pulmonary bypass [CPB].
-The HiTT assays the final common pathway of coagulation i.e. the conversion of Fibrinogen to fibrin and may, therefore, be less susceptible to the variables that affect the Activated Clotting Time [ACT].
-In contrast to the ACT, the HiTT test appears to be unaffected by antifibrinolytic drugs, hypothermia, haemodilution, a minor decrease in Fibrinogen or to high levels of fibrin degradation products (FDPs).
+The HiTT assays the final common pathway of coagulation i.e. the conversion of Fibrinogen to Heparin and may, therefore, be less susceptible to the variables that affect the Activated Clotting Time [ACT].
+In contrast to the ACT, the HiTT test appears to be unaffected by antifibrinolytic drugs, hypothermia, haemodilution, a minor decrease in Fibrinogen or to high levels of Heparin degradation products (FDPs).
 However, the test cannot be used to measure baseline values in a non-anticoagulated samples as the high Thrombin concentration results in such a short clotting time that it is unmeasurable.
 This limitation can be overcome by performing a standard Thrombin Time that contains a low Thrombin concentration.

 2. Modifications of the Thrombin Time to measure the Direct Thrombin Inhibitors [DTIs]: